nikhil007804/assignment1/README.md

-4.role based prompting means the model that acts as what mentioned in prompt ex:act as doctor who has 15 years of experience in neuro give output as bullet points tone should be confident
+4.role based prompting means the model that acts as what mentioned in prompt ex:--act as doctor who has 15 years of experience in neuro --give output as bullet points
+   --tone should be confident

 5.
-ollama run llama3-- run the model ollama pull llama3-- pulls it , but it doesnt run
+ollama run llama3-> run the model ollama pull llama3-> pulls it , but it doesnt run

 6.
 from ollama import chat